Sector Results and Learning:

 What Do We Invest In?

-MCC has funded $1.7 billion in agriculture and irrigation interventions as of March 2023.
-These interventions fall into the following categories: agriculture infrastructure; producer organizational development; policy and regulatory reform and systems strengthening; market development; climate resilience resource management, and research; and agriculture finance and investment.
+MCC has funded $1.8 billion in agriculture and irrigation interventions as of September 2024.
+These interventions fall into the following categories: agriculture infrastructure; producer organizational development; policy and regulatory reform and systems strengthening; market development; and agriculture finance and investment.

 These programs address constraints to access to finance and investment in the agricultural economy.